GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql-for-wp/docs-pro/modules/cache-control/en.md

 HTTP caching works by sending a `Cache-Control` header with a `max-age` value in the response, indicating for how long the response must be cached.

-The GraphQL API PRO plugin offers Cache Control Lists, where custom `max-age` values are defined for fields and directives.
+The Gato GraphQL PRO plugin offers Cache Control Lists, where custom `max-age` values are defined for fields and directives.
 Hence, different queries containing different combinations of fields and directives will produce a different `max-age` value.

 The response's `max-age` value is calculated as the lowest value from all the fields and directives in the requested query, or `no-store` if either: